Service-Design-Studio/final-project-group-2-designerdz/frontend/README.md

 7. Install Selenium using `npm install selenium-webdriver`.
 This is used for testing webpages
 8. Install Chromedriver using `npm install chromedriver`.
 This is required to use Selenium in chromedriver
 9. Install Chai using `npm install chai`.
 This is an assertion library for testing
 10. Install datepicker `npm install react-datepicker`.
 This is for the Calendar dates on the Details page.
 11. Install js-cookie using `npm install js-cookie`.
 This is for us to validate whether a user is a new user or has an active session.
 12. Install reactjs-popup using `npm install reactjs-popup`.
 This will be used for our mobile phone number pop up.
 13. Install Google Cloud Storage library with `pip install google-cloud-storage`.
 This will be used to upload passport photos into Google Cloud Bucket.
 14. Install Google App Engine with `pip install appengine-python-standard`.
 This will be used to call the Vision API to convert any images into text.
 15. Install CloudStorage with `pip install cloudstorage`.
 This is for Google Cloud Storage API methods.

 # An easier way to install all dependencies

 You can also install all Javascript dependencies with `npm install` and all Python dependencies with `pip3 install -r requirements.txt` in the main directory.

 # Development in Local

     npm run start

 # Running Cucumber Tests

-    npx cucumber-js # Ensure you are in src folder
+`package.json` "test" script have been modified to allow required files to be dependencies for cucumber testing `driverUtil.js` in the `features/support` folder contains the necessary configuration to run the test cases, including global variables required for the test cases, `Before` and `After` function from cucumber included as well

+    npm run test

 # Deployment to Production